-The Board may suspend a student for any of the acts listed under "Grounds for Suspension and Expulsion: Grades K-12" and "Additional Grounds for Suspension and Expulsion: Grades 4-12", and "Additional Grounds for Suspension and Expulsion: Grades 9-12" above and within the limits specified under "Suspension by Superintendent, Principal, or Designee" above.
+The Board may suspend a student for any of the acts listed under "Grounds for Suspension and Expulsion: Grades K-12" "Additional Grounds for Suspension and Expulsion: Grades 4-12" and "Additional Grounds for Suspension and Expulsion: Grades 9-12 above and within the limits specified under "Suspension by Superintendent, Principal, or Designee" above.

 The Board may suspend a student enrolled in a continuation school or class for a period not longer than the remainder of the semester.
-The suspension shall meet the requirements of Education Code 48915.
+The suspension shall meet the requirements of

-When the Board is considering a suspension, disciplinary action, or any other action (except expulsion)
+Education Code 48915.

-against any student, it shall hold a closed session if a public hearing would lead to disclosure of information that would violate a student's right to privacy under Education Code 49073-49079.
+When the Board is considering a suspension, disciplinary action, or any other action (except expulsion) against any student, it shall hold a closed session if a public hearing would lead to disclosure of information that would violate a student's right to privacy under Education Code 49073-49079.

-The Board shall provide the student and the student's parent/guardian/educational rights holder with written notice of the closed session by registered or certified mail or personal service.
-Upon receiving this notice, the student or parent/guardian/educational rights holder may request a public meeting, and this request shall be granted if made in writing within 48 hours after receipt of the Board's notice.
+The Board shall provide the student and parent/guardian with written notice of the closed session by registered or certified mail or personal service.
+Upon receiving this notice, the student or parent/guardian may request a public meeting, and this request shall be granted if made in writing within 48 hours after receipt of the Board's notice.
 However, any discussion that conflicts with any other student's right to privacy still shall be held in closed session.